suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/docs/architecture.md

 ## Recommended Workflow

-1. Create a new repo from this template.
-2. Run `setup.sh` to initialize your project.
+1. Run `setup.sh` to initialize your project.
-3. Update documentation and configuration files as needed.
-4. Follow the contributing guidelines for collaboration.
+2. Follow the contributing guidelines for collaboration.

-## Extending the Template

-- Add your own source code folders (e.g., `src/`, `app/`)
-- Customize documentation in `docs/`
-- Add CI/CD workflows in `.github/workflows/`

----

-Feel free to expand this file with diagrams or more details as your template evolves!